etingof/talks/devconf-outreachy/source/index.rst

   For the greenhorn engineers, being on the team with the masters of craft, works like an medieval apprenticeship and helps interns to grow.

+  For people with some background in software engineering, this can help to get started contributing to free and opensource software which they have not tried already for different reasons.

   Finally, having worked on a highly-visible open source project helps building a digital trace to prove their worthiness to the prospective